Download our useful kitchen doors materials PDF here

 The melamine face is effectively the decorative finish that is seen on the external sides of the board and is available in numerous colours and wood grains.

-Various textures can be applied to the melamine during the manufacturing process to create gloss and matt finishes and even heavily embossed wood grain effects
+Various textures can be applied to the melamine during the manufacturing process to create gloss and matt finishes and even heavily embossed wood grain effects.

 Veneer